Dow Sustainability Postdoctoral Fellow, University of Michigan

 I work at the intersection of environmental, political and cultural sociology.
-My research focuses on three broad questions.
-First, why do institutions, organizations, and individuals adopt
+My research focuses on three questions.
+First, why do organizations and individuals adopt practices conducive to

-Before coming to Michigan, I worked as a fundraiser for non-profit groups, a reporter, a housekeeper in backcountry Alaska, and an ecological field assistant in northern Arizona.
-I hold a master's degree in political science from Princeton University and a bachelor's degree from the University of Chicago.
+Before completing my Ph.D. in sociology at the University of Michigan, I worked as a fundraiser for non-profit groups, a reporter, a housekeeper in backcountry Alaska, and an ecological field assistant in Arizona.
+I hold a master's degree in political science from Princeton and a bachelor's degree from the University of Chicago.